dagny099/fitness-dashboard/docs/developer/api-reference.md

 # API Reference

-This document provides detailed information about the internal APIs and functions available in the Fitness Dashboard codebase.
+This document provides detailed information about the internal APIs and functions available in the Fitness Dashboard codebase, including AI/ML services and statistical analysis utilities.

 ## Core Services